cj-mills/christianjmills/_posts/2020-11-20-Barracuda-PoseNet-Tutorial-8.md

 ## Try It Out

-Now we can test the modifications by using some vertical videos from [Pexels](https://www.pexels.com/).
+Now we can test the modifications on some vertical videos from [Pexels](https://www.pexels.com/).

 1. [Woman Doing a Jump Rope Exercise](https://www.pexels.com/video/woman-doing-a-jump-rope-exercise-2785536/)
 2. [Man Dancing Hip-Hop](https://www.pexels.com/video/man-dancing-hip-hop-2795742/)